ActiveState/wiki-test/README.md

     mouse-clicks or menu items--whatever suits your program.

-    You should also get your employer (if you work as a programmer) or your school, if any, to sign a "copyright disclaimer" for the program, if necessary.
+    You should also get your employer (if you work as a programmer) or your school, if any, to sign a \"copyright disclaimer\" for the program, if necessary.
 Here is a sample; alter the names:

         Yoyodyne, Inc., hereby disclaims all copyright interest in the program